-These pockets of unhunted land might actually be some of the easiest areas to access.
-A great example of this is a small, isolated growth of trees and thick brush bordering a dirt road that I hunt.
-It was separated from the big timber by a quarter-mile of tall grass, and the horde of other hunters would have laughed at the idea of placing a stand there.
+These pockets of seldom-hunted land might actually be some of the easiest areas to access.
+A great example of this is a small, isolated growth of trees and thick brush bordering a dirt road I hunt.
+The area was separated from the big timber by a quarter-mile of tall grass, and the horde of other hunters would have laughed at the idea of placing a stand there.
 That’s exactly why I was able to kill a 3½-year-old 10-pointer in that spot.
 Early in life the buck realized that he could bed there, safe from the masses that hit the woods.

 Water barriers and islands can create sanctuaries as well.
 Pitifully few hunters will slip on a pair of chest waders or pull out a canoe.
-Because of that, sizable chunks of land on the other side of water courses often go unhunted.
+Because of that, sizable chunks of land on the other side of water courses often go untouched by hunters.

 Next, there are terrain features that discourage other hunters.
 Many people aren’t willing to scale a steep 500-foot ridge or traverse a deep gorge, particularly when ample sign tells them they can go the easy route and hunt the friendlier side they park on.

 Of course, there’s always going the extra mile on the bigger tracts of land.
 That’s exactly what Wisconsin hunter Wally Sitka did.
 The first year Wally hunted one particular huge buck, he had a close encounter with the animal about a mile back in.